chase-manning/personal-website/README.md

 ## Contributing

-If you are interested in contributing, please check out the open issues.
+If you are interested in contributing, please check out the [Contribution Guide](https://github.com/chase-manning/Personal-Website/blob/master/.github/CONTRIBUTING.md).
-Look for the Label `good first issue` as that will be the best place to start.
-Create a Branch from Master and then a PR with the change.

-Most issues are validated with AB Testing before being merged and closed.
-Issues that require validation are Labeled with `requires validation`.
-I will do the validation though, so just create the PR and I will merge in when it's been validated.

-Feel free to contribute any changes though, any cool ideas for improvement or new features are welcome!

 ## Running Locally